AndyLigienza/UdacityCPPNotes/intro_cpp/README.md

 ### Auto

-Previosly we've seen the need to declare types.
+Previously we've seen the need to declare types.
 We can instead have the compiler determine the type based on the assigned value using the keyword `auto`.

+### Working with Vectors

+When working with vectors, we must remember that c++ will allow you to access elements out of bounds of the vector.
+This will effectively return incorrect results (typically a pointer to value of 0).
+We can however, determine the size of a vector using the `.size()` method on an instance of a vector.